-But how do you get information about the consumer behaviour of the target audience?
-The simplest answer: Just ask them!
+But how do you get information about the consumer behaviour of your target group?
+The simplest answer is: Just ask them!
 Whether it's asking people to participate in qualitative surveys or filling out simple questionnaires, in many cases direct questioning is the simplest and most efficient method (so-called primary research).
-It is not absolutely necessary that a large customer base already exists.
+For that, it is not absolutely necessary that a large customer base already exists.
 In market research, surveys can simply be targeted at the people who fulfil the desired characteristics and are representatives of the target audience.

 If there are no empirical values, i.e. if you are at the very beginning of your business idea, it is sufficient to set up and analyse a fictitious target group.
-Through customer surveys and tracking of purchasing behavior, you gradually learn more about your target audience and can improve the target audience definition step by step.
+Through customer surveys and tracking of purchasing behavior, you gradually learn more about your target group and can improve the target group definition step by step.

 The following measures should therefore not only be carried out at the beginning of a new business idea, but continuously:

-Internal company data: What information about customers already exists?
+Internal company data: What information about customers is already available?